rxseven/docker-playground/README.md

 ## Running Onigiri Locally

-The optimized production version of Onigiri was built, packed into a standardized Docker image, and distributed to [Docker Hub](https://hub.docker.com/r/rxseven/onigiri-webapp), allowing you to easily download and run the container-based application anywhere, even on your personal laptop.
+The optimized production version of Onigiri was built, packed into a standardized Docker image, and distributed to [Docker Hub](https://hub.docker.com/r/rxseven/onigiri-webapp), allowing you to easily download and virtually run the container-based application anywhere, even on your personal laptop.

+### Overview

+There are only five steps to get Onigiri up and running on your local machine:

+1. Create a fresh project directory
+2. Copy self-signed certificate from GitHub repository
+3. Add a custom domain name to the local Hosts file
+4. Create Docker Compose configuration file
+5. Run the app on the terminal!

 ### Prerequisites